Located at the foot of the Vaudois Alps, the Bex salt mines receive many visitors each year seeking a unique Swiss experience, ideal for families.

 On the day of Sainte Barbe, the miners' patron saint, which is celebrated on December 5, a TrekkMines invites visitors to explore this labyrinth.

 An exceptional journey to the land of white gold, which allows visitors to understand the important role salt has played as a source of income since Antiquity.

-- Hire audio guides: available in French, German and English
+- Audio guides are available in French, German, Italian and English (while stocks last)

-- Refreshments and a souvenir shop at the entrance of the Salt Mines
+- Bar and souvenir shop at the entrance to the salt mine

-- Picnic area with tables and benches and a covered shelter for 30 people
+- Picnic area with tables and benches (shelter for 30 people)

 Mines de Sel des Alpes